puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

 ### Task {{% param sectionnumber %}}.4.2: Update the consumer

-Also the consumer has a prepared container image.
+Also, the consumer has a prepared container image.
 We only have to change the image to `puzzle/quarkus-techlab-data-consumer:kafka`.

 The file from lab 2 `<workspace>/consumer.yaml` defines all needed resources as a list.
 Instead of the OpenShift DeploymentConfig of the producer, the consumer uses a Kubernetes-native Deployment.
 There you change the used container image.